 This small town can be a relaxing escape from the city.
-Here you'll see street vendors selling lovely floral decorations, people sitting along the riverside playing mahjong and sipping tea.
+Here you'll see street vendors selling lovely floral decorations, and people sitting along the riverside playing mahjong and sipping tea.
 Also, you'll feel like a step back in time whether you're strolling through the quaint cobbled streets and shops or having a boat ride through the meandering Huanglongxi River passing stilted houses and millennium banyan trees.
 If you're a food freak, you can't resist the temptation to try the yummy street snacks.
-Overall, the town is a fantastic place to unwind and take in culture, food and shops.
+Overall, the town is a fantastic place to unwind and take in the culture, food, and shops.

-To get to the Huanglongxi Town, take a bus from Xinnanmen Bus Station in Chengdu which takes around an hour.
+To get to Huanglongxi Town, take a bus from Xinnanmen Bus Station in Chengdu which takes around an hour.

 Location: Huanglongxi Town, Shuangliu County

-Opening hours: all day
+Opening hours: the whole day

-After a day of exploring, many visitors would find it amusing and enthralling to watch Sichuan opera to while away some evening hours.
+After a day of exploring, many visitors would find it amusing and enthralling to watch Sichuan opera while away some evening hours.
 The opera is one of the oldest and most spectacular forms of opera in southwest China, and compared with Peking opera, it's less constrained and more like a play.

 One of the most popular spots to see the performance is Shufeng Yayun Teahouse, located inside the Chengdu Culture Park.
 What you'll watch here is more than just an ordinary opera performance.
-You'll enjoy an audio visual feast of folk music, dancing, acting, acrobatics, and shadow puppets.
-The ninety-minute performance is smooth, colorful and delightful.
+You'll enjoy an audio-visual feast of folk music, dancing, acting, acrobatics, and shadow puppets.
+The ninety-minute performance is smooth, colorful, and delightful.

 The most dazzling part is the face changing in which performers switch between masks in the blink of an eye.
-Other highlights include fire spitting which often elicits oohs and ahhs from the audience, and rolling light which involves stunts like jumping over a bench while balancing a lamp over one's head.
-Though the opera is performed in Sichuan dialect, you can get an inkling of what's going on between the English of the narrator and translations on the big screen.
+Other highlights include fire spitting which often elicits oohs and ahhs from the audience and rolling light which involves stunts like jumping over a bench while balancing a lamp over one's head.
+Though the opera is performed in the Sichuan dialect, you can get an inkling of what's going on between the English of the narrator and translations on the big screen.
 Even if you don't have a clue what the actors are talking about, it would be great fun watching and well worth the time.

-Face-changing scene of the Sichuan opera
+The face-changing scene of the Sichuan opera

-Ticket includes tea served on the bench in front of your seat.
+The ticket includes tea served on the bench in front of your seat.
 To get there, take a bus and get off at Chengdu Culture Park.